VinayakShukl/AES-256/README.md

 mixColumns only requires Galois field multiplication for 1,2 and 3 so with these we are able to perform mixColumns()

 For invMixColumns() we require Galois field multiplication for 9,11,13 and 14.
 These are also obtained in a similar way using the multiplication by 2 as the base.
 For example gmul9 is computed by using gmul8 and the original value.

-utils.java has the methods to read + write to files, multiply matrices